xinwxin/xinwxin.github.io/_pages/about.md

 I am conducting exciting research projects such as **foundation model for knee MR** and **reliable lesion segmentation**.
 Please feel free to reach out through {first name}.{last name}@case.edu if you are interested in a discussion or collaboration!

 I am fortunate to be working at [Index Engines](https://indexengines.com/) this summer as a Machine Learning Engineer, focusing on ML applications for ransomware detection.
-Through this experience, I’ve gained valuable skills in agile development and project management while contributing in a highly collaborative environment.
+Through this experience, I’ve gained valuable skills in **agile development** and **project management** while contributing in a highly collaborative environment.

-<script type='text/javascript' id='clustrmaps' src='//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=300&t=tt&d=HF3dSa2Phdp70LSHdJoYuxLo5rPnYPz8e3TjScZHUbA&co=2d78ad&cmo=3acc3a&cmn=ff5353&ct=ffffff'></script>
 <!-- Education
 ======
 * Ph.D in Computer Science, Case Western Reserve University, 2028 (expected)